Feincraft/PowerProgressive/README.md

 # Power Progressive
-Usually, you have two options on how to run Power Apps: You can opne them in a browser or in the player.
+Usually, you have two options on how to run Power Apps: You can open them in a browser or in the player.
 On mobile the situation is a bit better with the Wrap feature, allowing you to package your app and the player in a single native app for iOS or Android.
 On the desktop, we seemingly don't have that option.
-But in fact, we do.
+But in fact, we do 😉

 Before we go into how, let's talk about Progressive Web Apps, also known as **PWAs**.

 ## 1️⃣ Progressive Web Apps (PWA)
-A relatively recent addition to web standards, PWA is a way to present web apps as if they were native desktop (or mobile apps).
+A relatively recent addition to web standards, PWA is a way to present web apps as if they were native desktop (or mobile) apps.
 They can handle files, access hardware, show notifications and generally look and feel native.
 Spotify, BMW, Starbucks, Microsoft and other companies make either PWA versions of their apps or outright make it the only option.